gekatateam/neptunus/plugins/processors/stats/README.md

 The `stats` processor calculates count, sum, average, min, max and stores field last value as gauge for each configured field and produces it as an event each `interval`.

 Plugin collects and produces stats for each combination of field and labels values.
 If incoming event has no any configured label, event will be skipped.
-If incoming event has no configured field, field stats will not updated.
+If incoming event has no configured field or field type is not a number, field stats will not updated.

 Stats stored as child fields in `stats` key.